Depth of field: Factors affecting depth of field

+The same scene as above with an aperture of f/1.8.
+Notice how much blurrier the background appears in this photo.

 For cameras that can only focus on one object distance at a time, depth of field is the distance between the nearest and the farthest objects that are in acceptably sharp focus in the image.
 "Acceptably sharp focus" is defined using a property called the "circle of confusion".

 The depth of field can be determined by focal length, distance to subject (object to be imaged), the acceptable circle of confusion size, and aperture.
 The approximate depth of field can be given by: